The most Spanish city in Argentina

 - Caseros Street Perpendicular to the 9 de Julio Square crossing the city from west to east.

 -Saint Francis Church and Convent Just a block east on Caseros after the main square.
 With origins in 1625 when the first building was erected, the current was built in the 18th century under the surveillance of Fray Vicente Muñoz from Seville, Spain, who did also designed the Church of Saint Francis in Buenos Aires and the roofing cupolas of Cordoba‘s Cathedral.
 The bell tower was added in 1877, becoming the tallest in South America.
 It is without doubt the most emblematic of all churches in the city, even the Cathedral.
+You can get to the top for 180 Pesos, just tell the ticket officers you only would like to access the tower; otherwise you will be bond to access the site on a guided tour although they will show you much more and explain everything.

 - Alberdi and Florida Streets Heading from the southwest of 9 de Julio Square, these are the 2 main shopping pedestrian streets.